 - Dashboards and lightweight charts, available in both TFS and VSTS.
 These are very easy to set up and use.

 In addition, with VSTS you have access to the following services:

 - Analytics service and Analytics widgets.
 The Analytics service is optimized for fast read-access and server-based aggregations.

 - PowerBI integration which supports getting Analytics data into Power Bi reports, providing a nice combination of simplicity and power.

 - OData support which allows you to directly query the Analytics Service from a supported browser and then use the returned JSON data as you desire.
-Enterprise organizations can generate queries that span multiple team projects or their entire VSTS account.
+Enterprise organizations can generate queries that span multiple team projects or their entire VSTS organization.